luigicolucci/CSAddressBookUI/README.md

 ##Usage
 You can find a pretty simple Sample code to follow.
 Just drag and drop the CSAddressBookUI framework on your project and present the Nav controller.

+NOTE: Since some people asked me to add some more customizable stuff, in the sample code you can find the all files building the framework.
+This should give you full control of the project editing and optimizing everything according to your needs.
+Hope this help.

 ###E-mail

             CSPeoplePickerNavigationController *controller = [[CSPeoplePickerNavigationController alloc] initWithType:ULABContactEmail];